Distinctive features: Desktop calculator from a manufacturer renowned for its small hand-held calculators. Electronics are unusual.

 Capabilities: 4 function & memory.
 Fixed or floating decimal point.

-Display is 14 digits, amber gas discharge in 7 modules.
+Display: 14 digits, amber gas discharge in 7 modules.

-277 mm x 266 mm x 70 mm (11" x 10.5" x 3"), 1 Kg (2.25 lbs.).
+Size: 277 mm x 266 mm x 70 mm (11" x 10.5" x 3"), 1 Kg (2.25 lbs.).

-The main board is by Varadyne, the display is by Commodore, and the keyboard by Controls Research Corp.
+The main board is by Varadyne, the display board is by Commodore, and the keyboard by Controls Research Corp.

-The fascinating story of Summit and its hand-held calculators is given in the article "Summit: a Man and the Idea" in the Collecting Calculators section of this site.
+The fascinating story of Summit and its hand-held calculators is given in the article "Summit: a Man and the Idea" in the 'Collecting Calculators' section of this site.

-© Text & photographs copyright Nigel Tout 2000-2019 except where noted otherwise.
+© Text & photographs copyright Nigel Tout 2000-2021 except where noted otherwise.